 4.1 EE Application

 The PAs will follow a four-year portfolio cycle, reviewed and approved by the CPUC via an EE application filed by the end of the third year of each four-year portfolio cycle.
-The cycle that the Working Group proposes would begin as soon as possible (e.g., with the first four-year portfolio cycle covering years 2024-2027 or 2026-29, with PAs applications filed in late 2022 or 202, respectively)
+The cycle that the Working Group recommends would begin in 2026 (e.g., with the first four-year portfolio cycle covering years 2026-29, with PAs applications filed in late 2025, respectively), and with a transition plan requiring any new or revised Business Plan applications to follow the new guidelines (see Section 10).

 The four-year portfolio cycle supports dynamic portfolio management and affords PAs the flexibility to meet goals and spend authorized budgets over multiple years, recognizing natural market fluctuations and program on/off ramps.
 The purpose of the PA’s EE applications is to articulate its overarching strategy to support the state’s EE goals and objectives, describe programmatic plans for each sector, and seek formal EE funding approval.

 The EE application will include budget, savings, and C/E forecasts, through detailed testimony, to ensure a robust and sufficient record to inform CPUC decisions.
 The CPUC will determine the need for hearings based on the contents of application and testimony.
-Budget, savings, C/E, and REN metrics would be calculated for a four-year period.
+Budget, savings, C/E, and REN savings targets and non-energy related metrics would be calculated for a four-year period.

 For savings, EE savings goals would also be set for four years, utilizing “first-year-net” kWh/kW/Therm figures.
 For example, if each year’s “first-year-net goal” is: 100 MWh for 2022, 110 MWh for 2023, 120 MWh for 2024, and 130 MWh for 2025, the four year goal would be 460 MWh of first-year-net savings.
 Savings goals would be updated biennially as shown in Section 6.0 below.